 The egg industry provides 81,515 jobs, $4.99 billion in wages, $22.77 billion in economic activity and $1.78 billion in government revenue.

-The data are hosted on interactive websites that can be viewed collectively or by individual product and then sorted nationally or by state, congressional district, state house district or state senate district or county.
-For more information about the U.S. poultry industry's economic impact, visit www.poultryfeedsamerica.org, www.chickenfeedsamerica.org, www.turkeyfeedsamerica.org and www.eggsfeedamerica.org.
+The data are hosted on interactive websites that can be viewed collectively or by individual product and then sorted nationally or by state, congressional district, state house district, state senate district or county.
+More information about the U.S. poultry industry's economic impact can be found at www.poultryfeedsamerica.org, www.chickenfeedsamerica.org, www.turkeyfeedsamerica.org and www.eggsfeedamerica.org.

 The economic impact study was funded by USPOULTRY and was conducted by John Dunham & Associates based in New York City.